kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 I'll walk through a basic setup in this post, but you could also rely on the first two pages of the [Getting Started guide](https://www.home-assistant.io/getting-started/).
 Maybe I can provide some context.

-## The Simple Version: A Pi, Some Switches, A Phone
+## The Simple Version: A Pi and Some Switches

 You might be asking yourself, "Is this one of those posts that's full of terminal commands?"
 You're not wrong to wonder, but it is not.
 You will download an image, write it to a micro SD card, load that card into a Raspberry Pi, boot it up, and then use a browser for everything